theKashey/resolveQuire/README.md

 #API
 * withRelativeResolve - to use stubs from some subset of paths
 * withAliasResolve - to enable webpack alias name resolving
+* withRelativeFileName - to enable same for mocking file
+* withAliasInFileName - to enable same for mocking file
 * setWebpackConfig - to set non-default webpack confug
 * withIndirectUsage - to enable indirect usage of Proxyquire,
 * withAllStubsUsed - to be sure that you write all stubs with out mistakes.
 So all you write were used.